Pupmos/govmos-auctions/README.md

 4. **Cryptoeconomic Mechanism Design**: Researchers have focused on designing cryptoeconomic mechanisms that consider the strategic behavior of market participants, aiming to achieve desired outcomes in decentralized settings (Buterin et al., 2018; Zohar, 2015).
 Mechanism design for DeFi markets often involves incorporating game-theoretic concepts and tools, as well as cryptographic primitives.

-The aforementioned prior work has significantly contributed to our understanding of decentralized market mechanisms and provided the foundation upon which I have built this research.
+The aforementioned prior work has significantly contributed to my understanding of decentralized market mechanisms and provided the foundation upon which I have built this research.
 By leveraging the insights and techniques from these seminal works, I have designed a novel, efficient, and fair token distribution mechanism that addresses the unique challenges and requirements of the DeFi ecosystem.